Offshore oil and gas activities

 Inspection of health and safety conditions

-WEA monitors the compliance with the health and safety regulations by supervision of the offshore installations and the companies' offices onshore.
+The DWEA supervises the compliance with the health and safety regulations through visits to the offshore installations and the companies' onshore offices.

 Councils, Committees and Commissions

-The WEA is involved in cooperation with its counterparts in the North-West European region through the North Sea Offshore Authorities Forum (NSOAF), bilaterally with Norway and the UK as well as participation in the Offshore Mechanical Handling Equipment Committee (OMHEC).
-The WEA also attends a global cooperation regarding health and safety through the International Regulators Forum (IRF).
+The DWEA is involved in cooperation with its counterparts in the North-West European region through the North Sea Offshore Authorities Forum (NSOAF), bilaterally with Norway and the UK as well as participation in the Offshore Mechanical Handling Equipment Committee (OMHEC).
+The DWEA also attends a global cooperation regarding health and safety through the International Regulators Forum (IRF).

 Finally, the DWEA participates i.a. in EU cooperation on the implementation of the Offshore Safety Directive through the EUOAG (EU Offshore Authorities Group).